 WHEREAS, on December 17, 1985, the United States House of Representatives passed H.R.
 3838 (hereinafter referred to as the "Bill"); and

-WHEREAS, the Bill was received by the United States Senate December 18, 1985, and was referred to the Committee on Finance; and
+WHEREAS, the Bill was received by the United States Senate On December 18, 1985, and was referred to the Committee On finance; and

 WHEREAS, the provisions of the Bill, if enacted, together with the Internal Revenue Code of 1954, as amended and as proposed to be further amended by the Bill, would be known as the "Internal Revenue Code of 1985" (the "1985 Code"); and

-WHEREAS, the State Ceiling would detrimentally affect the economic development of the State of Missouri; anti
+WHEREAS, the State Ceiling would detrimentally affect the economic development of the State of Missouri; and

 WHEREAS, notwithstanding the detrimental economic effects of the State Ceiling it is considered necessary that the State of Missouri provide for an orderly financing of projects subject to the State Ceiling pending final action, if any, on the Bill by the Congress of the United States; and